Master of Veterinary Science (MVSc): Career Path

 • Advanced Anatomy and Physiology: This course covers the advanced concepts of animal anatomy and physiology, including the structure and function of organ systems.

-• Clinical Pathology: This course focuses on the diagnosis and treatment of diseases through the examination of bodily fluids and tissues.
+• Clinical Pathology: This course focuses on diagnosing and treating diseases by examining bodily fluids and tissues.

 • Animal Behavior: This course covers the principles of animal behavior, including how animals communicate, socialize, and adapt to their environments.

-• Advanced Surgery: This course provides advanced training in surgical techniques and procedures for a variety of species.
+• Advanced Surgery: This course provides advanced training in surgical techniques and procedures for various species.

 • Pharmacology: This course covers the principles of drug action and the use of medications in veterinary medicine.

-• Research Methods: This course teaches students how to design and conduct research projects in the field of veterinary science.
+• Research Methods: This course teaches students how to design and conduct research projects in veterinary science.

-• Clinical Rotations: Many MVSc programs include clinical rotations, which provide students with hands-on experience in a variety of settings, such as private practices, research labs, and animal hospitals.
+• Clinical Rotations: Many MVSc programs include clinical rotations, which provide students with hands-on experience in various settings, such as private practices, research labs, and animal hospitals.

 Objectives, Goals, and Vision